-Iris Flowers from Netherlands are in lovely blues and yellows.
+Iris Flowers from the Netherlands are in lovely blues and yellows.

 The Dutch Irises have the following values: